 - Moving forward, all VAV fume hoods will be retrofitted to provide hibernation and decommissioning capabilities.
 This will enable the fume hood to reduce airflow to the minimum amount the valve can be reduced, thus saving energy when a fume hood is not in use.

 - Occupancy sensors in offices and administrative spaces enable the lights to turn off and the space temperatures to fluctuate ±5° Fahrenheit from the set point when a space is unoccupied.
 Moving forward, occupancy sensors will be installed in the laboratories, enabling lighting to turn off and air changes to be adjusted back during unoccupied times.

-- EPA offsets 100 percent of the electricity consumption at AWBERC with renewable energy certificates (RECs) purchased through the Agency's current blanket green power contract.
-Learn more about EPA's current and past blanket green power contracts.
+- EPA offsets 100 percent of the electricity consumption at AWBERC with renewable energy certificates (RECs) purchased through the Agency's blanket green power contract.
+Learn more about EPA's blanket green power contracts.

 - In FY 2011, AWBERC facility staff replaced a water-cooled ice machine with a machine that does not use single-pass city water for cooling, which will save an estimated 300,000 gallons of water per year.

 - Also in FY 2011, toilets and urinals on the ground floor were replaced with high-efficiency models, which will save approximately 210,000 gallons of water per year.